s7manth/tp/docs/UserGuide.md

 * `help undo` will show the usage instructions for the `undo` command.
 * `help mail-x` will show the usage instructions for the `mail-x` command.

-#### Listing all persons : `list`
+#### Showing all students : `list`

-Shows a list of all persons in the student roster.
+Displays all students in the student list.

 Format: `list`

-#### Adding a person: `add`
+#### Adding a student: `add`

-Adds a person to the student roster.
+Adds a person to the student list.

 Format:
 * `add n/NAME a/STUDENT_NUMBER e/EMAIL m/MOD g/GROUP [t/TAG]…​` or
-* `add n/NAME a/STUDENT_NUMBER e/EMAIL m/MOD [g/GROUP] [t/TAG]…​` if there exists a default group for the mod already.
+* `add n/NAME a/STUDENT_NUMBER e/EMAIL m/MOD [g/GROUP] [t/TAG]…​` if there is already a default group for the mod.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+A student can have any number of tags (including 0)
 </div>

 Examples:

 * `add n/John Doe a/A1234567L e/johnd@example.com m/CS2030S g/B12G`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com m/CS2100 g/T1 a/a0123456x t/stable`
+* `add n/Betsy Crowe t/friend e/betsycrowe@example.com m/CS2100 g/T1 a/a0123456x t/needs help`

-#### Importing a csv file to automatically add people: `import-csv`
+#### Importing a csv file to automatically add students: `import-csv`

-Can create your student roster by directly importing a csv file and forgoing the hassle of manually adding students.
+You can create your student list by directly importing a csv file and forgoing the hassle of manually adding students.
 This feature is tailor-made for NUS School of Computing teaching assistants who can export relevant class data from LumiNUS.